Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 1) 2 new columns are added to the select statement, day_of_week and month.
 2) A 3rd column, ride_length, is added through a JOIN with a SELECT statement that converts the difference in ended_at and started_at times into minutes.
 3) Rows containing NULL values are removed.
-4) Finally, any rows that have rides shorter than 1 minute or longer than a day are also removed resulting in a total of 4,168,157 rows indicating that 1,692,411 rows were removed.
+4) Finally, any rows that have rides shorter than 1 minute or longer than a day are also removed resulting in a total of 4,168,157 rows indicating that 1,692,411 total rows were removed in the cleaning process.

 ## Data Analysis